franciscoLizarralde/python-course/README.md

 # python-course
-This project document my advances in learning Python programming
+This project document my advances in learning Python programming.